 Manual data migration is incredibly time consuming.
 Automated data migration is possible with ETL software’s batch processing tools.
 Thanks to a wide variety of data connectors, data can be pulled from compatible software for:

 Raw data can still be manually entered into ETL software and then automatically consolidated for easier processing.
 This can drastically speed up data entry tasks which once took hours or days to complete.
 Instead, automating the process means you can go right from data collection to the next step.

 Additionally, automating the data extraction process may also reduce mistakes caused by human error from manual data entry.
-An ETL software can improve the accuracy of your data migration.
+ETL tools can improve the accuracy of your data migration.